Netlia/documentation/DeviceComunication/DeviceComunication.md

 There is no point for the LoRa network to send an acknowledgement messages from the server to the device, even if the device [requests it](#header), since the LoRa network takes care of the acknowledgement automatically (for messages requiring confirmation).

 In some situations, the device must re-establish communication with the network server.
-Re-establishing the connection causes the messages that are stored on the network server to be deleted.
+This causes the messages that are stored on the network server to be deleted.
 Re-establishing communication happens whenever the device is restarted, when the radio modem is [restarted](#radio-restart) and in some cases when a message repeatedly fails to be delivered.

 Multiple messages can be sent to the LoRa network server at the same time.
 This functionality is usually not needed, but it is possible to implement it